Topics, K

 * Remark: It is based on some compact simple Lie algebra.

-* Scalar product: One with Lorentzian signature can be defined, improperly denoted by A,B = tr AB, requiring that: tr AB = tr BA, and tr[A,B]C + tr B[A,C] = tr[A,BC] = 0 (to guarantee group invariance).
+* Scalar product: One with Lorentzian signature can be defined, improperly denoted by \(\langle\)A, B\(\rangle\) = tr AB, requiring that: tr AB = tr BA, and tr[A, B]C + tr B[A, C] = tr[A, BC] = 0 (to guarantee group invariance).

-@ General references: Kac Izv(68); Moody JA(68); Ray BAMS(01) [generalized].
+@ General references: Kac Izv(68); Moody JA(68); Zhe-Xian 91; Ray BAMS(01) [generalized]; Wassermann a1004-ln; Gómez et al JGP(12) [geometric approach].

-@ And physics: Dolan PRL(81) [2D chiral models], PLB(82) [4D self-dual Yang-Mills]; Goddard & Olive ed-88; Fuchs ht/97-ln [and conformal field theory].
+@ And physics: Dolan PRL(81) [2D chiral models], PLB(82) [4D self-dual Yang-Mills]; Goddard & Olive ed-88; Fuchs LNP(97)ht [and conformal field theory]; > s.a. types of spacetime singularities.

 Kac-van Moerbeke Lattice > see toda lattice.

-Kadanoff-Baym Equations > s.a. early universe.
+Kadanoff-Baym Equations > s.a.
+Boltzmann Equation; early-universe cosmology.

-* Idea: The (non-)equilibrium real time Green's function description (or "closed time path Green's function" – CTPGF) of transport equations.
+* Idea: The (non-)equilibrium real-time Green's function description (or "closed-time-path Green's function" – CTPGF) of transport equations.

-@ References: Greiner & Leupold AP(98)hp, hp/98-in [stochastic interpretation].
+@ References: Greiner & Leupold AP(98)hp, hp/98-conf [stochastic interpretation].

-Kähler Metric, Structure > see complex structure and symplectic structure.
+Kähler Metric, Structure > see symplectic structures.

 Kalman Filter